confluentinc/cp-demo/README.md

 	$ docker-compose logs kafka2 | grep "Registered broker 2"
 	```

 2. This demo [automatically generates](security/create-certs.sh) simple SSL certificates and creates keystores, truststores, and secures them with a password.
 To communicate with the brokers, Kafka clients may use any of the ports on which the brokers are listening.
-To use a security-enabled port, they must specify security parameters for keystores, trustores, password, or authentication so the Kafka command line client tools pass the security configuration file [with interceptors](security/client_with_interceptors.config) or [without interceptors](security/client_without_interceptors.config) with these security parameters.
+To use a security-enabled port, they must specify security parameters for keystores, truststores, password, or authentication so the Kafka command line client tools pass the security configuration file [with interceptors](security/client_with_interceptors.config) or [without interceptors](security/client_without_interceptors.config) with these security parameters.
 As an example, to communicate with the Kafka cluster to view all the active consumer groups:

 a.
 Communicate with brokers via the PLAINTEXT port